 “Then and now is an ongoing photographic exploration.
 It looks into juxtaposition.
 Into what happens – and what results – during the making of architecture.
 It outlines the creation, and shows the finished work,” explains Latreille.
 “As a culture we are viewing and digesting architecture through imagery more than ever before but have little understanding of the process, how long it can take, how intricate it is, the numerous people involved in making it, or the contributions this makes to society.”

 TIME SPACE EXISTENCE, hosted by the European Cultural Centre, runs from May 26 through November 25 2018.
-Latreille’s work will be featured alongside a global selection of works from architects, photographers, sculptors and universities.
+Latreille’s work will be featured alongside a global selection of works from architects, photographers, sculptors, painters who commission a painting and universities.

 “This process of making architecture is intertwined with the future of our cities, their societies, and economies.
 From a photographic stance, it can yield extremely beautiful, moving and telling moments,” continues Latreille.
 “The existence of these moments juxtaposed with those of the finished space causes us to contemplate our current, past and future existence.
 This is what I want to share with the audience in Venice.”